Social Work: Advanced Standing Program

 All international applicants from non-English speaking countries are required, in addition to the items listed above, to submit:

 - Proof of English language proficiency by way of the TOEFL or IELTS.
-If your undergraduate degree was earned in the United States and you successfully completed College level English, we will consider English language proficiency met.
+Other tests may be accepted on a case-by-case basis.
+Please refer to our language requirements for more information on acceptable tests, minimum scores, exemptions, and conditional acceptance.
+If your undergraduate degree was earned in the United States and you successfully completed college-level English, we will consider English language proficiency met.

-Our Associate Director of International Admissions Nicholas Venn can answer any questions you may have about enrolling in Springfield College as an international student.
-You may email him at firstname.lastname@example.org or via phone at (413) 748-3891.
+The staff in the Office of International Admissions can assist you with questions you may have about enrolling at Springfield College as an international student by emailing email@example.com.

 To submit materials: